IsakNyberg/vectorflow/README.md

 ```

 # Cool Examples
-Here are som cool example, feel free to suggest some yourself!
+Here are some cool example, feel free to suggest some yourself!

 Dipole